-When a hotplate control knob is pressed in, sparks will be made at every burner: this is normal.
+When a hotplate control knob is pressed in, sparks will be made at every burner - this is normal.
 Do not attempt to disassemble or clean around any burner while another burner is on, otherwise an electric shock could result.

-To light a burner, push in the selected burner control knob and turn it to the high position, as indicated by the large flame symbol (h) (Fig. 2.2).
+To light a burner, push in and turn the associated control knob to the high position as indicated by the large flame symbol ((Fig. 2.2).